-A few schools across the country offer accredited online learning programs for students interested in becoming a veterinary technician.
-Programs cover similar topics, though prerequisites, eligibility requirements and program outlines can vary.
-Common prerequisites include work experience or observation hours at a veterinary clinic and completion of general education coursework.
+Various schools across the country offer accredited online learning programs for students interested in becoming a veterinary tech.
+However, the programs typically consist of a mixture of academic coursework and on-site practical training.
+These undergraduate degree programs may last between two and four years and cover similar topics, though prerequisites, eligibility requirements and program outlines can vary.

-Graduates typically earn an Associate of Science or Associate of Applied Science degree.
-Programs accredited by the American Veterinary Medical Association (AVMA) meet eligibility requirements to take certification and state licensure examinations.
+Graduates typically earn an Associate of Science (AS) or Associate of Applied Science (AAS) degree.
+Distance learning programs accredited by the American Veterinary Medical Association (AVMA) meet eligibility requirements to become a registered veterinary technician.

 Differences Between Technicians and Technologists

 The major differences between veterinary technicians and technologists include management and research skills.
 Veterinary technicians are typically required to hold an associate's degree.
-These professionals assist veterinarians with medical procedures, such as dental care, examinations, anesthetics and general nursing for animals.
-Veterinary technologists often receive specialized training in pharmaceutical research and testing, large animal handling, cellular biology or clinical management in 4-year bachelor's degree programs.
+These professionals assist veterinarians with medical procedures and other tasks, such as:

 American Association of Veterinary State Boards Certification